gundamMC/animius/docs/commands/data.md

 * *-x, --x* (`str`) -- Raw sentence input

-### intentNERDataSetParseInput
+### intentNERDataSetInput

-Parse a raw sentence as input and set it as an intent NER data.
+Set a raw sentence as an intent NER data.

 ```
 intentNERDataSetParseInput -n 'data name' -x 'hey how are you'